 The aims of RE are in line with the school's policies on Equal Opportunities and Racial Equality, which offer equal opportunities for all.
-In line with these policies, we wish pupils to understand, appreciate and respect peoples of all different religions, races, disabilities and ethnic backgrounds.
+In line with these policies, we wish pupils to understand, appreciate and respect peoples of all different religions, races, ethic backgrounds and those with disabilities.
 In this, our RE goals are supported by a variety of courses.
-Our study of US History, for example, explores the history of slavery in the New World, the fight for equality that Blacks continue to experience and the religious and cultural gifts that they have ultimately given the country.
+Our study of US History, for example, explores the history of slavery in the New World, the fight for equality that People of Colour continue to experience and the religious and cultural gifts that they have ultimately given the country.